jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 ## The tsv file(s)

-The who-tb-2021-catalog-tbAmr-format.tsv is the converted 2021 (first) catalog.
-The who-tb-2023-catalog-tbAmr-format.tsv is the converted 2023 (second) catalog.
+The who-tb-2023-catalog-tbAmr-format.tsv is the converted 2023 (second edition) TB catalog.

 The format is as follows: